MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-linux-dsvm-walkthrough.md

     clf.predict(X.ix[0:20, :])

-To show how to publish an AzureML endpoint, let's make a simpler model the three variables as we did when we pubished the R model above.
+To show how to publish an AzureML endpoint, let's make a simpler model the three variables as we did when we pubished the R model previously.

     X = data.ix[["char_freq_dollar", "word_freq_remove", "word_freq_hp"]]
     y = data.ix[:, 57]